gbmhunter/MPid/README.rst

 - v2.2.2.1		-> (2013/05/28) Added usage example to README.md.
 - v2.3.0.0		-> (2013/05/31) Renamed README.md back to README.rst.
 Added Makefile in root dir that compiles everything and runs unit tests.
 Added note about Cpp-Pid superseding C-Pid.
 Removed object and .d files.
 - v2.4.0.0		-> (2013/08/27) Added .travis.yml file in root directory for Travis CI compatibility.
 Added Travis CI build status image to top of README.
+- v2.4.0.1		-> (2013/08/27) Added Travis CI build status image that I had forgotten to do in the last commit.